Data Objects

 Define columns (Data Items)

-Section titled “Define columns (Data Items)”Each data object contains Data Items — the columns or fields that make up its structure.
+Section titled “Define columns (Data Items)”Each data object contains Data Items, the columns or fields that make up its structure.
 For each Data Item, you can set:

-- Name — The column name.
+- Name: the column name.

-- Data type — The SQL data type (e.g.,
+- Data type: the SQL data type (e.g.,

-INT,NVARCHAR(100),DATE). - Nullability — Whether the column allows null values.
+INT,NVARCHAR(100),DATE). - Nullability: whether the column allows null values.

-- Ordinal position — The column’s order in the table.
+- Ordinal position: the column’s order in the table.

-- Default value — An optional default for the column.
+- Default value: an optional default for the column.

 Set up business keys